1921042/program/program.md

 short:2
 long:8
 ```
-## 7:To show area,perimeter,volume of square
+## 7:Write a source code to find area,perimeter,volume of square
 ```

  //Area,premiter,volume of square